sahar-itw/architecture-itw/README.md

 ## Part one: A new API for the data analyst team
 The data analyst team asks three API routes to you:

-1. We need an endpoint to track the number of purchases made by each client.
+1. We need an endpoint to track the number of purchases made by each customer.
 2. We need an endpoint to track the number of times a product is purchased and the money it generated in total.
 3. We need an endpoint to track the average amount of money a client spends on each purchase.